innoq/iqvoc/README.md

 * You're welcome to fix bugs listed under [Issues](https://github.com/innoq/iqvoc/issues)
 * Proposal, discussion and implementation of new features on our mailing list or on the issue tracker

 If you make changes to existing code please make sure that the test suite stays green.
-Please include tests for your additional code contributions.
+Please include tests to your additional contributions.